-The rapid rise in mortgage interest rates in the last two quarters diminished home purchasing-potential.
-Rates averaged 5.62 percent in 3Q2022, up considerably from 1Q2022 and slightly from 2Q2022, which averaged 3.82 and 5.27 percent, respectively (Figure 2).
+The rapid rise in mortgage interest rates in 3Q2022 and 4Q2022 moderated going into 1Q2023.
+Rates averaged 6.37 percent in 1Q2023, a slight decrease from 4Q2022, which averaged 6.66 percent (Figure 2).
 All other things being equal, lower (higher) mortgage interest rates translate into lower (higher) monthly mortgage payments and ease (diminish) purchase affordability.
-The Federal Reserve is widely anticipated to continue to raise interest rates over the near-term to reduce inflationary pressures, which will likely prompt additional increases in mortgage interest rates.
-For more information on the effect of mortgage interest rates on purchase affordability, read "How Higher Interest Rates Affect Homebuying."
+For more information on the effect of mortgage interest rates on purchase affordability, see Center publication “How Higher Interest Rates Affect Homebuying.”

 1 The first quartile reflects the lowest-priced 25 percent of homes sold in a particular geography.
 The first-quartile sales price represents the highest home price among those lowest-priced 25 percent of homes sold.
 If the price of the lowest 25 percent of homes sold ranges from $100,000 to $150,000, then the first-quartile sales price would be $150,000.